Tech VC heavyweight and hugely influential blogger Paul Graham posted two new essays:

 These essays are almost the same in that they deal with trends and paradigm shifts affecting post-2008 America, specifically about society, capitalism, start-ups, and wealth inequality.

 The meta-discussion is almost as interesting as the topic itself.
-These essay went hugely viral online yesterday, getting hundreds of comments and votes each.
+These essay went hugely viral, getting hundreds of comments and votes each.
 It helps they were written by Paul Graham, who is very influential, but also the subject matter itself: economics as it pertains to post-2008 America, which squares with the ‘great economics debate’* that is raging online now.

 Economics is a social science, which means, to some extent, it affects everyone, allowing anyone to participate in the debate.
 Wealth inequality touches everyone, including the rich, who are often blamed for wealth inequality.